Electronics

 8. Lesson 8: Variable resistors

 Video.
-A video demonstration of a force-sensitive resistor (aka a “pressure sensor”) that varies its resistance in proportion to an applied force.
+A demonstration of a force-sensitive resistor (aka a “pressure sensor”) that varies its resistance in proportion to an applied force.
 This is just one of the many things you will learn about and build in this “Intro to Electronics” tutorial series.
 See more in L8: Variable Resistors.

 Welcome 👋 to the first “step” in your Physical Computing journey!

-In this tutorial series, you will learn about the fundamentals of electricity—voltage, current, and resistance—and how these elements can be used to build circuits that turn on lights, spin motors, and do other “work.”
+In this tutorial series, you will learn about the fundamentals of electricityvoltage, current, and resistance—and how these elements can be used to build circuits that turn on lights, spin motors, and do other “work.”
 You’ll also learn about an empirically derived relationship, called Ohm’s Law, that relates voltage, current, and resistance together and methods to analyze circuits using Ohm’s Law.
 Finally, you’ll learn about three common circuit elements (resistors, LEDs, variable resistors), how they work, and how to use them in circuits.

 Throughout, you’ll use simulation tools like CircuitJS and Tinkercad Circuits to design and evaluate circuits and then actually build them using physical components.